tkellehe/concepts/languages/naut/README.md

       a // Access the list based on user provided value.
 ```

+_Naut_ provides a way to create your own variables through `$` similar to that of _PHP_ where the valid characters that can be used
+are the set of lowercase letters.
+If numbers follow directly after the dollar it will grab that input, for example `$0` implies `a`.

 ## Lists and Values

 Has two data types, __lists__ and __values__. __Values__  are numerical objects that hold a real and imaginiary portion